 Alternative lenders are popular for business owners with bad credit because they tend to be more willing to lend money.
 Interest rates will likely be high, but that should be expected when you have bad credit.
 Lenders abound online so do your research, find objective reviews and make sure to read the terms and conditions carefully so you're not stuck with high fees.

 This type of financing happens when a business sells the rights to collect on invoices as collateral to a financing company.
-You can receive anywhere from $50,000 to $1.5 million, depending on what your needs are.
+You can receive as much as $10 million depending on what your needs are and which financer you choose.
 The more you invoice, the more money you can borrow.
-It’s not technically considered a loan; it operates like a cash advance, similar to what you might receive in a traditional workplace if you ask for an advance on your paycheck.
+It's not technically considered a loan; it operates like a cash advance, similar to what you might receive in a traditional workplace if you ask for an advance on your paycheck.

 Like its name, asset-based loans are ones that are secured by hard collateral or assets, such as real estate, luxury items or stocks.
 Because these are secured loans, they often have better interest rates than unsecured loans (which may even be unattainable for those with bad credit).